originphp/framework/docs/controllers.md

 )
 */
 ```
+## Components

+Components are objects which can be shared between controllers.
+The framework comes with a number of components and you can also build your own.
+For more information on this see the [components guide](components.md).

 ## Session

 When you need to persist small amounts of data between requests you typically would use sessions to access Session data from the controller you would use the Session component.